Morels Stuffed with Sausage and Sage

 • ¼ cup panko breadcrumbs

-• 2 tbsp toasted and chopped pine nuts (see note)
+• 2 tbsp pine nuts toasted and chopped (see Recipe Note)

-• 20 medium-sized morels (any Morchella species except M. verpas), washed
+• 20 medium-sized morels washed, any Morchella species except M. verpas

 • 2 tbsp vegetable oil